emelysalmeron/Grocery-list/planning/development-strategy.md

 > HTML

-- Will be rendered in javascript handler.
+- Will be rendered in javascript handler using components.

 > CSS

-- will be rendered in javascript handler.
+- will be rendered in javascript handler using components.

 > JavaScript

+1. _data_
+   - An array named `itemsDone` to get the data text selected as done by the user, will be stored in `state object` file.

-1. _handlers_
+2. _handlers_

-   - Create a handler that toggle the checklist, the handler will be stored in handlerToggleItemList.js
+   - Create a handler renders container component that is going to store the moved items, the handler will be stored in handlerToggleItemList.js

-2. _listener_
+3. _listener_

 - Attach a `click` event to the `checklist`.